-Why Upgrade your Outdoor Lighting in Chicago
+Engergy-Efficient Outdoor Lighting Upgrades in Chicago

 Why should you upgrade the lighting on your Chicago home or business?
 Since the advent of the electric light bulb, there has been a continual effort to increase lifespan and energy efficiency while keeping costs down.
+Outdoor Lighting Perspectives of Chicago is the local expert on LED lighting upgrade, find out why!

-Although incandescent, HID, and CFL technologies have improved substantially within the last two decades, their days as leading edge technologies are quickly coming to a close.
+Although incandescent, HID, and CFL technologies for outdoor lighting have improved substantially within the last two decades, their days as leading edge technologies are quickly coming to a close.
 Typical incandescent, HID and CFL light sources are far more effective heaters than they are light producers and are generally only 5 – 25 percent efficient at producing light.

 CFL (compact fluorescent lighting) was, as recently as a few years ago,